fegastal/fegastal/README.md

 <h3 align="center">Hi there ✨🚀</h3>
 <h3 align="center">I'm Fernanda Gastal! </h3>

-I'm an architect, urbanist and I'm also a student at 42 São Paulo 🇧🇷 and at Lisbon Higher Institute of Advanced Technologies 🇵🇹.
+- Architect and Urban Planner by the [University of São Paulo](https://www.fau.usp.br/) (USP - Brazil) and [University of Lisbon](https://www.fa.ulisboa.pt/index.php/pt/) (ULisboa - Portugal)

+- In the third year of graduation in the area of Civil Construction, I had the first contact with algorithms.
+Completely in love with the technology area since 2019, I could develop the ability to relate the knowledge obtained in both areas, from the ability to identify and solve problems.

 ---

 - 💻 I'm  studying Software Engineering at [École 42](https://www.42.fr/) - [São Paulo](https://www.42sp.org.br/) and Mobile Development at [ISTEC](http://www.istec.pt/index.php/ctesp-desenvolvimento-para-dispositivos-moveis/)
 - ⚙️ I use daily:  `.c` | `.py` | `.java`
 - 🌻 I'm currently learning about C for the projects done at School 42, however I study Python, Java and MySQL for the development of personal projects!
-- 🌞 Fun fact: I'm programming since 2019, but I have a degree in architecture and urbanism from [University of São Paulo](https://www.fau.usp.br/) (USP - Brazil) and [University of Lisbon](https://www.fa.ulisboa.pt/index.php/pt/) (ULisboa - Portugal)

 ---